 I am new to the list and Rails (and Ruby, for that matter) and whilst I was a bit skeptical due to the hype it's causing, I am starting to really like it and there seems to be a really active and friendly community behind it which is an added bonus.

 I have been writing web applications for a while now using different languages and frameworks (including hand-written ones just following best practices).
 I like it how Rails combines a lot of best practices and how its conventions guide the user to writing good applications (which I am convinced is possible on any kind of platform, but you need to know what you're doing, whilst Rails often takes you by the hand and stops you from getting off track).

-1. How Rails creates a mess on the client-side violating the MVC 2.
+There is two things I would like to comment on: 1.
+How Rails creates a mess on the client-side violating the MVC 2.
 Why I don't see the use of RJS

 I am very keen on hearing your comments!
 Thanks Stefan